HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/Uni_MoE_v2/README.md

 ## ⚡️ Uni-MOE Weights

-To use our model, all weights should be downloaded.
+To use our new version model, all weights should be downloaded, the base link is not released yet.

 After downloading all of them, organize the weights as follows in 'Uni_MoE/checkpoint' folder:
 ```
 └── checkpoint
-    ├── Uni-MoE-audio-base
-    ├── Uni-MoE-audio-e2
-    ├── Uni-MoE-speech-base
+    ├── Uni-MoE-speech-base-8
-    ├── Uni-MoE-speech-e2
+    ├── Uni-MoE-speech-8-e2
     ├── clip-vit-large-patch14-336
     ├── whisper-small
     └── BEATs_iter3_plus_AS2M.pt